Love Thy Nerd exists to be the love of Jesus to nerds and nerd culture.

 Relationships are at the heart of everything we do at LTN.
 Whether it’s in a convention space or at a local game night, our focus is on building lasting, meaningful friendships, and equipping others with the skills and resources to do the same.
-Through LTN Local we are building a network of local organizers who support, encourage, and educate each other about how to create welcoming spaces and foster real connections that extend beyond a game table or movie marathon.
 On our convention trips, we aim to not only build relationships with developers and con-goers, but to also use these trips as training grounds for our team members so they can bring what they learn back to their local communities.
 We are also developing handbooks and other materials that will help churches and individuals learn more about nerd culture, then put that learning into practice as they host their own local events such as game nights, book clubs, conventions, or tournaments.

 Community is the glue that holds nerd culture together, and at LTN it’s no different.
 Online via social media, and offline at local meetups around the country, Love Thy Nerd is committed to providing spaces where people can connect, engage, discuss their passions, share what’s on their hearts, and grow together.
 We also want to do this in a way that is mindful and purposeful—being nerds together is fun, but we think it can be so much more.